 - When frozen, melt the melting chocolates according to package instructions.

-- Allow balls to harden.
+- Allow chocolate to set.

 This recipe was originally posted on May 6, 2017, but was republished with new photos, additional information about the recipe, step-by-step instructions, FAQs, and tips and tricks in May of 2022.